• Skip to primary navigation

 Citrine

 There’s so much to rave about this variety.
 A perfect orange cherry tomato that doesn’t crack under stress like the popular Sungold.
 I’ve grown Citrine for several years and don’t plan to stop.
-It’s perfect in salads, for snacking and in other recipes like my Bruschetta Pizza!
+It’s perfect in salads, for snacking and in other recipes like my Bruschetta Pizza, cherry tomato confit, and Cherry Tomato Salsa!

 Korean Long

 This was a recent addition to the roster.
 Though not very productive, the fruits on this Korean Long tomato variety were distinctive (torpedo type).
 They are considered a paste-type tomato.
-I used them in roasted tomato sauces and salsas.
+I used them in roasted tomato sauce and salsas.
+They work in homemade marinara sauce too.

 Crushed Heart